Trust Deed Investments

 Investing in Trust Deeds can be an excellent alternative for investors seeking long term cash flow with the security of real estate.
 Trust Deeds traditionally offer higher yields when compared with other income generating investments.
 Unlike a mortgage fund or many crowdfunding platforms, investors are secured directly on the property with a Deed of Trust or Assignment.

-TALIMAR LENDER PORTAL
+TALIMAR INVESTOR PORTAL

 WHO COLLECTS THE PAYMENTS?